logicchains/LPATHBench/writeup.md

 *Java*

 Really not much to say here.
 Verbose, but fairly simple to write, and reasonably fast, although not comparable to the compiled languages.

+And wow: someone update it to use arrays instead of classes for nodes (effectively unboxing them), and it's incredibly fast.
+I'm really looking forward to unboxed classes in Java 9 (or 10 :/).

 *Haskell*